 I don’t like frosting on banana bread, just warm with butter.
 So vanilla butter is just perfect for me.
 Of course this is still fantastic without the vanilla butter, but if you have a vanilla bean hanging around, go for it and be prepared to be amazed.

-Go ahead and make a stick or two and keep it in the freezer to put on pancakes or waffles or apple oatmeal bread.
+Go ahead and make a stick or two and keep it in the freezer to put on fluffy waffles or your favorite oatmeal bread.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Brown Butter Banana Walnut Bread with Vanilla Butter
+Brown Butter Banana Walnut Bread with Vanilla Bean Butter

 Ingredients